xinwenfu/GenCyber/FieldTrips/README.md

 ## Exploitation

 Metasploitable has a vulnerability called *UnrealIRCD 3.2.8.1 Backdoor*.
-We will exploit it so as to log into Metasploitable later.
+We will exploit it so as to log into Metasploitable.

 12. Click *Attacks* and then *Find Attacks*.
 Wait for the dialog window *Progress...* to disappear.
 A dialog Window *Message* shows up then.
 Click *Ok*.